department-of-veterans-affairs/va.gov-team/products/disability/526ez/toxic-exposure.md

 #### Current approach

 Have location pages follow the same pattern as hazards.
-So, the user checks which locations apply to them, and we provide the opportunity to give a single time frame per location.
+The user checks which locations apply to them, and we provide the opportunity to give a single time frame per location.

 ![dates on locations pages - 3 screens](https://github.com/department-of-veterans-affairs/va.gov-team/assets/151068099/fa4f552c-e473-4bbb-8b21-0ba82cc7e8d0)

 **Note, we may need to revisit this decision, since it is difficult to implement technically**

 #### Rationale